Cedar shake and copper roof unique mailbox house at antique store.

 This was our mailbox before.
 It was on a traditional mailbox post painted in Essex Green to match the house trim.
 The post was leaning forward, and the mailbox was old and weathered.
 My father used a marker to write the #3 on the side…

-Mailbox Post Removal
+Removing the Old Mailbox Post

 Because our new unique mailbox is so large, we needed to remove and replace the existing post with a new one, which we purchased from our local hardware store.
 Fortunately, the old mailbox was not cemented into the ground, so removing it was easy.